You are at the top of the page

 Image: Sophia in 1930. © Peter Bance

-Sophia Duleep Singh's Legacy
+Sophia Duleep Singh's legacy

-Although not a fan of public speaking, and often anxious not to draw attention away from fellow suffragettes, Sophia's celebrity was ultimately an important asset for the Suffragette movement.
+Although not a fan of public speaking, and often anxious not to draw attention away from fellow suffragettes, Sophia's celebrity was ultimately an important asset for the suffragette movement.

 Passion for the cause